New students must submit proof of COVID-19 vaccination by July 15 in order to register for classes.

-For Fall 2013, we request that you send us a list of desired courses and required application materials by April 12, 2013, in order to ensure your enrollment in these classes.
-The Fall 2013 semester begins on September 4, 2013.
+For Fall semester, we request that you send us a list of desired courses and required application materials by the second week of April, in order to ensure your enrollment in these classes.
+The Fall semester begins the first week of September.
 From this date, you will have an additional week to add courses and three weeks to drop any of your courses.

-For Spring 2014, we request that you send us a list of desired courses and required application materials by September 13, 2013 in order to ensure your enrollment in these classes.
-The Spring 2014 semester begins on January 30, 2014.
+For Spring semester, we request that you send us a list of desired courses and required application materials by the second week of September in order to ensure your enrollment in these classes.
+The Spring semester begins the last week of January or the first week of February.
 From this date, you will have an additional week to add courses and three weeks to drop any of your courses.

 In order for your courses to transfer back to your home university transcript, you will need to request with the Registrar that an official transcript be sent to your home university.
 It is very important that you specify on the request form that the transcript be sent only after grades have been posted for the semester.
-The cost is $5/transcript.
+The cost is $5 per transcript.

 One to two months prior to your arrival, you will receive a letter about your student account, which will include login instructions and your username and password.
 Once you log in to your account, you can review your course schedule, required online forms through Moodle, and your student account balance.